 Camp Finders - Overnight Summer Camps and Teen Programs

-Camp Finders® is a free service which matches children ages 6-17 with appropriate sleepaway camps
+Camp Finders® is a free service which matches children ages 6-17 with appropriate sleepaway camps and teen programs.

 Since 1994, Camp Finders® has personally visited approximately 175 overnight camps and various teen programs.
 During this time period, Camp Finders™ has been placing children in sleepaway camps and in the following teen programs: teen tours; wilderness camps & outdoor adventure; college enrichment; community service; sailing, SCUBA, & marine biology programs; foreign language programs and more...